rednatu/lab_assignment/README.md

 when running the client.c file it outputs:
 "Client is alive and establishing socket connection Error establishing communication: connection refused"

+and we understand what they do,how they function and operate.

  Step 5:
  When running the server.c file it outputs: